Cotton: Cottonseed

+Cotton linters

 Cotton linters are fine, silky fibers which adhere to the seeds of the cotton plant after ginning.
 These curly fibers typically are less than 1/8 in long.
 The term also may apply to the longer textile fiber staple lint as well as the shorter fuzzy fibers from some upland species.
 Linters are traditionally used in the manufacture of paper and as a raw material in the manufacture of cellulose.
 In the UK, linters are referred to as "cotton wool".

 A less technical use of the term "cotton wool", in the UK and Ireland, is for the refined product known as "absorbent cotton" (or, often, just "cotton") in U.S. usage: fluffy cotton in sheets or balls used for medical, cosmetic, protective packaging, and many other practical purposes.
 The first medical use of cotton wool was by Sampson Gamgee at the Queen's Hospital (later the General Hospital) in Birmingham, England.

+Long staple cotton

 Long staple (LS cotton) is cotton of a longer fibre length and therefore of higher quality, while Extra-long staple cotton (ELS cotton) has longer fibre length still and of even higher quality.
 The name "Egyptian cotton" is broadly associated high quality cottons and is often an LS or (less often) an ELS cotton.
 Nowadays the name "Egyptian cotton" refers more to the way cotton is treated and threads produced rather than the location where it is grown.
 The American cotton variety Pima cotton is often compared to Egyptian cotton, as both are used in high quality bed sheets and other cotton products.
 While Pima cotton is often grown in the American southwest, the Pima name is now used by cotton-producing nations such as Peru, Australia and Israel.
 Not all products bearing the Pima name are made with the finest cotton: American-grown ELS Pima cotton is trademarked as Supima cotton.
 "Kasturi" cotton is a brand-building initiative for Indian long staple cotton by the Indian government.
 The PIB issued a press release announcing the same.

+Ornamental use

 Cottons have been grown as ornamentals or novelties due to their showy flowers and snowball-like fruit.
 For example, Jumel's cotton, once an important source of fiber in Egypt, started as an ornamental.
 However, agricultural authorities such as the Boll Weevil Eradication Program in the United States discourage using cotton as an ornamental, due to concerns about these plants harboring pests injurious to crops.